 Axial-flow compressors are used wherever large volumes of gas need to be compressed on the basis of a relatively low intake to discharge pressure ratio.
 These machines have long been the prime option in, for example, nitric acid plants, fluid catalytic cracking (FCC) production processes, liquid natural gas (LNG) and propane dehydrogenation (PDH) facilities, as blast furnace blowers or fuel gas (Low BTU) compressors and for CO2 compression or CAES applications.
 Important requirements in these applications, aside from cost-efficiency, are reliability and availability.

 Axial Compressors – Powered by Experience

-MAN Diesel & Turbo is building axial compressors for 80 years and has the biggest amount of accumulated experience in design and manufacturing of industrial axial compressors (1000 casings), which makes us the world market leader in axial compressors.
+MAN Diesel & Turbo is building axial compressors for 80 years and has the biggest amount of accumulated experience in design and manufacturing of industrial axial compressors (over 1000 casings), which makes us the world market leader in axial compressors.

 Flows ranging from approx. 50,000 to 1,5 million m³/h can be accommodated in single machines with maximum discharge pressures up to 25 bar.
 The required size of the compressor and the number of stages are selected according to suction volume flow and thermodynamic head.

 All components of the AGM type compressor have been optimized for efficiency.
 The aero-dynamical design of the axial blading and the subsequent radial diffuser have been optimized with most latest tools and design methods used in the aero engine industry.
 One main benefit of the AGM type compressor is its superior surge robustness.